kus0023/Frontend-test-Stopwatch-CN/README.md

 ### 3. Function Reset:
 This function will clear the interval and also it will set time to '0'.
 So that if we start the clock again then it will start from 00:00.

+### 4. Funtion getFormattedTime
+This funtion will provide formatted time.

+# Innovation
+Added functionality to show the stopped timings.
+It will automatically cleared out when you hit reset button.
+I think stop watches should have this feature as well. :smile:

 References:
 https://developer.mozilla.org/en-US/docs/Web/API/setInterval